Vinayaknegi25/Vinayaknegi25/README.md

 - 👋 Hi, I’m Vinayak Negi
 - 👀 I’m interested in Project Management and develpoment
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on learning and making statistical models and machine learning projects
+- 💞️ I’m looking to collaborate on learning/making and machine learning projects
-- 📫 How to reach me Mail me : vinayaknegi40@gmail.com
+- 📫 How to reach me : vinayaknegi40@gmail.com

 <!---
 Vinayaknegi25/Vinayaknegi25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.